amacaluso/SSB-VAE/README.md

 The script base_networks.py contains the custom routines to define all the components of a neural networks.

-The script supervised_BAE.py defines the three types of autoencoder (*VDSH, PHS.
-SSB-VAE*).
+The script supervised_BAE.py defines the three types of autoencoder (*VDSH, PHS, SSB-VAE*).

 The *.sh files allow to run the all the experiments reported in the paper.
 In particular, the test_all_[**data**]-[**n**]bits.sh compute *r* times the prediction of the three methods (*VDSH, PHS.
 SSB-VAE*),